thecrazy/StardewValleyTranslationTool/README.md

 NOTES:<br>

-Developped in .Net for Windows, you will need the .Net framework installed to run this.<br>
+Developped in .Net for Windows.
+You need the .Net framework installed to run this.<br>

 Json validation is currently disabled as it needs more work.
 Use https://smapi.io/json with the i18n option instead.<br>